Money Saving Tips for New College Students

 With an average textbook priced at well above a $100, college students should look into buying used textbooks from other students or bookstores.
 Students should keep a close vigilance on campus fliers and student newspapers for possible textbook bargains.
 Internet based textbook retailers such as www.collegetext.com enables students to sell, buy and trade textbooks with other students.

-Protect Your Identity
+4. Take Steps to Protect Your Identity

 Protecting sensitive personal information has been a major hurdle for many college students who reside in campus dorms.
 According to www.bankrate.com, forty-nine percent of college students receive credit card applications on a daily or weekly basis and almost thirty percent of students throw out credit card applications without destroying them.
-Also, since most of the universities use students’ social security number as the primary student ID number, these students face an additional risk of loosing their personal information to prying identity thieves.
+Also, since most of the universities use students’ social security number as the primary student ID number, these students face an additional risk of losing their personal information to prying identity thieves.

 To minimize this threat, students should refrain from storing significant personal documentations such as, social security cards, passports, birth certificates, PIN numbers and other important documents in their campus dorm rooms.
 Students can also request universities to stop using their social security number as their primary student ID number and ask them to assign a random student ID number.

-Go Easy on Credit Cards
+5. Go Easy on Credit Cards

 Nowadays, all college students have at least 2-5 credit cards in their wallets and almost all of them use it for their everyday purchases.
 Credit cards are useful and efficient as long as you pay off your balance in full each month.
 If you have a habit of charging everything to your Visa or MasterCard and payoff only the minimum payment due each month, you will end up with thousands of dollars in credit card debt when you leave college after four years.

 Students can cut back on everyday expenses by looking for good deals around campus.
 Almost all merchants near major universities offer discounts to students and these savings can save hundreds of dollars in the long run.
-Most universities offer its students free gym access and medical services, which can be quite expensive outside the campus.
-Inexpensive transportation passes, discounted calling cards, discounted movie passes, free wireless Internet access are some of the other ways of cutting down your expenses during your college years.
+This can apply to discounts at restaurants and entertainment venues as well as shops and stores.
+Be sure to carry your student ID so you will be prepared.